DROP ROLE and DROP TABLE were submitted at a time.

 DROP TABLE placed write lock on fallback AMP

 3) DROP ROLE tried to place write lock on fallback AMP but blocked by 2)

 4) DROP TABLE tried to place write lock on primary AMP but blocked by 1)

 5) DROP ROLE and DROP TABLE were waiting for each other on DBC.AccessRights >>> deadlock

-(And DROP ROLE holding table write lock on DBC.SessionTbl until deadlock is detected and one of transactions is aborted)
+(And DROP ROLE will be holding table write lock on DBC.SessionTbl until deadlock is detected and one of transactions is aborted)